Do you ever wonder if the exponential rate at which wireless technology is infiltrating every aspect of our lives, is having an impact on our bodies?

 I was too afraid to talk about this openly for some time for fear of being cast in the loony bin, but I know enough about this now to know that I wasn’t going mad.

-Enough about my own experience and anecdotes though, here are some more facts:
+Enough about my own experience and anecdotes though, here are the facts:

 - In July 2017 expert cancer researcher and World Health Organisation advisor Anthony B Miller M.D. stated that the evidence indicating wireless is carcinogenic is increasing and can no longer be ignored and that evidence published since 2011 fulfils requirements to re-classify RF as a “Group 1 carcinogenic to humans” agent.